particle-iot/device-os/docs/reference/firmware.md

 `resetReasonData()`

-Returns a user-defined value that has been previously specified for the `reset()` call.
+Returns a user-defined value that has been previously specified for the `System.reset()` call.

 `reset(uint32_t data)`

 This overloaded method accepts an arbitrary 32-bit value, stores it to the backup register and resets the device.
-The value can be retrieved via `resetReasonData()` method after the device is restarted.
+The value can be retrieved via `resetReasonData()` method after the device has restarted.

 ## OTA Updates